Ceramic Braces · Specialist-Led · Last reviewed May 2026

 You are an adult in a client-facing or image-sensitive role.

-You can attend adjustment visits every 8 weeks.
+You can attend adjustment visits every 6 to 8 weeks.

 You can avoid hard, sticky and chewy foods for the duration.

-You're comfortable with fixed appliances on for 36 months.
+You're comfortable with fixed appliances on for up to 36 months.

 Ceramic May Not Be Right If